 2. Choose an institution

 Some institutions will offer multiple options for each of the account types mentioned above.
 Generally, the accounts with the most features and best bonuses are also the ones with the highest fees and biggest restrictions.
-You might be asked to keep thousands of dollars in your account to avoid a service fee, for instance.
+You might be asked to keep thousands of dollars in your account to avoid a service fee, for example.
 Basic accounts may have no fees at all.

-You’ll want to look for an institution that balances the features you need with fees that are within your budget and restrictions that won’t cramp your lifestyle.
+You’ll want to look for an institution that balances the features you need with fees that are within your budget, and restrictions that won’t cramp your lifestyle.

 You likely already have an account with a bank, so your first instinct might be to open your new account at the same place.
-However, you’re under no obligation to stick with a single financial institution, and in most cases you can easily link a new account to your existing one regardless of who the new account is with.
+However, you’re under no obligation to stick with a single financial institution, and in most cases you can easily link a new account to your existing one, regardless of who the new account is with.
 There’s no reason to restrict your options.

-Credit unions are customer-owned organizations that provide many of the same services that banks offer.
+Credit unions are customer-owned organizations that provide many of the same services banks offer.
 Because they are not-for-profit, credit unions sometimes have lower fees and better interest rates than larger financial institutions.
-Not all of them can offer the same advantages, though, so it’s still important to read up on the fee structure and usage restrictions of any credit union you’re thinking about using.
+Not all of them can offer the same advantages, so it’s still important to read up on the fee structure and usage restrictions of any credit union you’re thinking about using.

 Online financial institutions

 These are institutions that conduct all of their operations via the internet.
 There are no physical locations to visit, and you won’t have the option of face-to-face consultations.
 But if you’re comfortable handling your banking from home, online financial institutions offer some of the lowest fees and highest interest rates available.
 Plus, many online financial institutions provide the same FDIC insurance as traditional banks and credit unions.